erenakgunduz/PasswordChecker/README.md

 ## Usage

-Requires Python 3.10+.
+This is a command-line tool that requires Python 3.10+.
 Start by cloning this repository within the directory of your choice:

 ```bash
 git clone https://github.com/erenakgunduz/PasswordChecker.git